efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ```

 OpenLane is a powerful and versatile infrastructure library that enables the
-construction of digital ASIC implementation flows based on open-source and
+construction of digital {term}`application-specific integrated circuit <ASIC>`
+implementation flows based on open-source and commercial EDA tools.
+It includes
-commercial EDA tools.
-It includes a reference flow (Classic) that is constructed
+a {flow}`reference flow named "Classic" <Classic>` that is constructed entirely
-entirely using open-source EDA tools- abstracting their behavior and allowing the user
+using open-source EDA tools- abstracting their behavior and allowing the user to
-to configure them using a single file.
+configure them using a single file.

 OpenLane also supports the ability to freely extend or modify the flow using
 Python scripts and utilities.

 Here are some of the key benefits of using OpenLane:

-- Flexibility and extensibility: OpenLane is designed to be flexible and
+* Flexibility and extensibility: OpenLane is designed to be flexible and
   extensible, allowing designers to customize the flow to meet their specific
   needs.
 This can be done by writing Python scripts and utilities, or by
   modifying the existing configuration file.

-- Open source: OpenLane is an open-source project, which means that it is freely
+* Open source: OpenLane is an open-source project, which means that it is freely
   available to use and modify.
 This makes it a good choice for designers who are
   looking for a cost-effective and transparent solution.

-- Community support: OpenLane capitalizes on OpenLane’s existing community of
+* Community support: OpenLane capitalizes on OpenLane’s existing community of
   users and contributors.
 This means that there is a wealth of resources
   available to help designers get started and troubleshoot any problems they
   encounter.